Learn the Key Differences Between Layer 3 Switch and Router

 • Layer 3 Switches: These switches operate at the network layer (Layer 3) of the OSI model and can perform routing functions.
 They make forwarding decisions based on IP addresses, allowing them to route packets between different subnets within a local network.

-• Layer 3 Switches: Layer 3 switches are essentially high-speed switches with routing capabilities built-in.
+• Layer 3 Switches: Layer 3 switches are essentially high-speed switches with built-in routing capabilities.
 They typically feature multiple Ethernet ports and are optimized for fast packet switching within a LAN environment.

 • Traditional Routers: Routers are standalone devices with multiple interfaces for connecting to different networks.
-They often include WAN interfaces for connecting to external networks like the internet and may offer additional features such as built-in security functions.
+They often include WAN interfaces for external network connections, such as the internet, and may offer additional features like built-in security functions.

 • Layer 3 Switches: Layer 3 switches excel at fast packet switching within a local network, providing high-speed performance for routing traffic between different subnets or VLANs.

-• Traditional Routers: While routers also offer high-performance routing capabilities, they may not match the raw switching speed of layer 3 switches within a local network.
-However, they are optimized for connecting multiple networks together and providing access to external networks.
+• Traditional Routers: While routers also offer high-performance routing capabilities, they may not match the raw switching speed of Layer 3 switches within a local network.
+However, they are optimized for connecting multiple networks and providing access to external networks.

 Layer 3 switches are high-speed switches that can also route traffic based on IP addresses.
 They operate at the OSI model's network layer (Layer 3) and are often implemented in local networks (LANs).
 L3 switches are excellent at routing traffic within a single network, efficiently diverting packets between multiple subnets or VLANs.
 Their architecture emphasizes quick packet switching, making them excellent for applications that require high-speed communication between devices on a local network.